Facebook

 Good Tires and Suspension

 Proper tires are what make a stroller stable and capable of carrying several children.
-This model has six rubberized wheels, suited with shock-absorbing foam, ensuring a smooth ride.
+This model has six rubberized wheels that are suited with shock-absorbing foam to ensure a smooth ride.

 The wheels also make it effortless to push and steer.
 The added suspension helps when walking on uneven paths.